 The incident occurred during a scaffold match where beforehand, New Jack claims that he told XPW’s management that no matter who they decided would win the match, Grimes would be thrown off that scaffold and not him.

-Unbeknownst to Grimes, New Jack had serious revenge on his mind and was not there just to work.
+Unbeknownst to Grimes, New Jack had serious revenge on his mind and was not there to work.

 "Going over the match in the back, I told him to work as stiff as he could because I was going to bring it," New Jack says.
 Once again, reassuring him that the events from ECW’s Living Dangerously were forgiven.

-New Jack had stopped at a pawn shop before heading to the match and picked up a 50,000-volt stun gun, which he proceeded to shock Grimes with when they were up on the scaffold.
+The always enterprising New Jack stopped at a pawn shop before heading to the match and picked up a 50,000-volt stun gun, which he proceeded to shock Grimes with when they were up on the scaffold.

 "I then picked him up, and Vic told me, ‘I ain’t ready, I can’t feel my legs.'”

 Grimes was then tossed off the 40-foot-high scaffold like a ragdoll and somehow missed 12 tables and only grazed a couple.

 He then hit the top rope with his back, where his body’s velocity caused him to bounce back into the ring.
 One of the most jaw-dropping events in the history of wrestling.